fbpx

 Athletes who compete in sports such as running, dancing and aerobics may be at higher risk for plantar fasciitis due to the increased stress on the heel bone, but with a change in mechanical use of the foot and lower limb, plantar fasciitis can be a thing of the past!

-Often referred to as the calf muscle, the gastrocnemius is a muscle located at the back of our lower leg and it is involved in standing, walking, running, and jumping.
+Often referred to as the calf muscle, the gastrocnemius and soleus muscles are located at the back of our lower leg and it is involved in standing, walking, running, and jumping.

 Calf strains can commonly be seen in sports with high speed running, high volumes of running and acceleration and deceleration such as AFL, netball and track athletics.